Debts that Remain After a Chapter 13 Discharge

 As noted above, educational loans guaranteed by the United States government are also generally not discharged by a Chapter 13 bankruptcy.

-They may be dischargeable, however, if the court finds that paying off the loan will impose an undue hardship on the debtor and his or her dependents.
+They may be dischargeable, however, if the court finds that paying off the loan will impose an undue hardship on the debtor and their dependents.
 In order to qualify for a hardship discharge, the debtor must demonstrate that:

 - They cannot make payments at the time the bankruptcy is filed, and